Lentil Soup

 Step-by-Step Instructions

-Add the olive oil, onions, celery, carrots, and garlic.
+Add the olive oil, along with the onions, celery, carrots, and garlic.
+Cook, stirring occasionally, for about 5 minutes, until the onions are soft and translucent.

-Using an immersion blender, purée the soup a little bit at a time until the broth is slightly thickened.
-Go easy—if you purée the soup too much, it will get too thick and you’ll lose the integrity of the lentils.
-If you don’t have an immersion blender, simply transfer a few cups of the soup to a standard blender and purée, then return the blended soup to the pot.
+Using an immersion blender, purée the soup a little at a time until the broth thickens slightly.
+Be careful not to overdo it—you want to keep the lentils intact for the best texture.
+If you don’t have an immersion blender, transfer a few cups of the soup to a regular blender, purée, and then stir it back into the pot.

 Lentil Soup